masak/strangelyconsistent-blog-posts/t4-hex-puzzle.markdown

 it would be far more complex than the A* approach.
 It's unclear how many special cases it would need to contain in order to work out all the dependencies.
-One gets a bit of extra respect at the pattern-matching and hypithetical-future algorithms in one's own brain when trying to code up the same things as a program.
+One gets a bit of extra respect at the pattern-matching and hypothetical-future algorithms in one's own brain when trying to code up the same things as a program.

 Be that as it may.
 [Have a look at people's